 Spalding University policy prohibits the unlawful possession, use, or distribution of alcohol, illegal drugs and controlled substances by any member of the University community.
-All community members are expected to fulfill their obligations and responsibilities pursuant to Spalding University policy as well as federal, state, and local laws.
+All community members must fulfill their obligations and responsibilities pursuant to Spalding University policy and federal, state, and local laws.
 Disciplinary action imposed by the University may be in addition to any criminal penalties.
-If you have questions or concerns about alcohol and drug policies, contact the Dean of Students at 502-873-4426 or eggray@spalding.edu
+If you have questions or concerns about alcohol and drug policies, contact Dr. Erica Gray, Dean of Students, at 502-873-4426 or egray@spalding.edu